 Favourited 382 times

-This is an old abandoned farm up in the mountains of Monchique which I (Roi) had bought about two years ago.
-I am now starting to live here and slowly attempting to revive it according to the principles of natural farming.
-I have 15 mother goats and 11 kids which clear the forest daily, prevent fires and provide glorious milk from which I make cheese and yoghurt.
-My goats get an amazing life and this is the most important thing for me.
+This is an old abandoned farm up in the mountains of Monchique which we (Roi & Ana) had bought about two years ago.
+We are now starting to live here and slowly attempting to revive it according to the principles of natural farming.
+We have 15 mother goats and 7 kids which clear the forest daily, prevent fires and provide glorious milk from which we make cheese and yoghurt.
+Our goats get an amazing life and this is the most important thing for us.
 They live in the forest and spend most of their time munching on bushes and trees.
-I have been doing this full time for a few years in an amazing goat farm near Jerusalem, and after learning quite a bit about goats and cheese making I have decided it’s time to try to do it on my own.
-This is a long term project and it’s in its very first steps.
+Roi has been doing this full time for a few years in an amazing goat farm near Jerusalem, and after learning quite a bit about goats and cheese making he has decided it’s time to try to do it on his own.
+This is a long term project and it’s in its first steps.

 Other than that there are many trees to care for here as this is a very forested mountain area.
 The main fruit trees are olives, chestnuts and walnuts.

 Help with Eco Projects

-I am not Portuguese, but I can probably teach you a thing or two about Portuguese food if you're new to Portugal.
 Before working as a goatherd and cheese maker I used to work as a cook in many types of places.
 If you are interested in anything related to food we are sure to have some interesting things to share and learn.
 Also reading is one of my favourites, specifically history and of course philosophy, but I love all genres really.
 I am quite into Taoist philosophy and try to live and create with it in mind.
-I love learning new languages and I try to learn new things regularly.
+I love learning new languages and try to learn new things regularly.
 I am amongst other things, a big sinophile.
-I used to live in China for a few years, and I am fascinated with Chinese and east asian cultures.
+I used to live in China for a few years, and am fascinated with Chinese and east asian cultures.